eriktuck/my-website/content/blog/Develop a geospatial web application using Google Apps Script and Leaflet.md

 ---
-title: "Develop a geospatial web application using Google Apps Script and Leaflet"
-date: 2024-12-30T10:00:00-05:00
+date: 2024-12-30 10:00:00-05:00
 draft: false
+image: https://storage.googleapis.com/ei-dev-assets/assets/chrome_DW6GbdGqyH.gif
+image-credit: GIF by author
-summary: "The fastest way to share maps and geospatial data with stakeholders"
+summary: The fastest way to share maps and geospatial data with stakeholders
 tags:
 - Google Apps Script
 - Leaflet
 - Tutorial
-image: https://storage.googleapis.com/ei-dev-assets/assets/chrome_DW6GbdGqyH.gif
-image-credit: "GIF by author"
+title: Develop a geospatial web application using Google Apps Script and Leaflet
 ---

 After completing this tutorial, you will know how to set up a web application that creates map-based data visualization using the library [Leaflet](https://leafletjs.com/examples/quick-start/) and deployed with Google Apps Script.
 Consider completing the [Develop a web app with Google Apps Script and Bootstrap](https://eriktuck.com/blog/develop-a-web-app-with-google-apps-script-and-bootstrap) tutorial first to familiarize yourself with the Google Apps Script environment.

 Check out the USAID/Guatemala Data Hub's [Map Viewer](https://sites.google.com/usaid.gov/guatemaladatahub/map-viewer) application to see how this app can look when deployed.